SpaceSHEEEEP/SpaceSHEEEEP/README.md

 - 👋 Hi, I’m @SpaceSHEEEEP
 - 👀 I’m interested in learning anything really.
 I plan do some subcourses of CS50
-- 🌱 I’m currently in my 3rd year of uni studying maths
+- 🌱 I graduated from uni.
+Now I'm jobless :(
 - 📫 How to reach me?
 Email!

 <!---